oVirt/ovirt-site/source/develop/release-management/features/sla/soft-host-to-vm-affinity-support.html.md

 *   Any other additional resource
 *   Rule for the additional resource (positive weak, pos. strong, negative weak, neg. strong)

+### Benefit to oVirt
+Enhance affinity groups to support vm to host affinity.

 ### Data Base

 the plan is to add more resources like hosts to affinity groups.